RaenonX/OBS-Streaming-Tool/README.md

 # OBS Streaming Tool

-This was created to enable marquee (with pause) effect in OBS.
+This was created to enable marquee (with pause) effect in OBS and to share the rendering work with OBS.

+### Known personal advantage

+- Have a marquee effect that OBS does not have.

+- Sharing the rendering work with OBS to reduce rendering lag.

 ### Notes